ClickHouse/keeper-extend-cluster/README.md

  ✔ Container keeper-cluster-clickhouse-1  Started   0.7s
 ```

-At this stage, the `clickhouse-server` is connected to `zoo1` and has a ReplicatedMergeTree table `default.test_repliacation`
+At this stage, the `clickhouse-server` nodes are connected to `zoo1` and has a ReplicatedMergeTree table `default.test_repliacation`

 ```
 $ docker compose exec clickhouse1 clickhouse-client -q 'SELECT * FROM test_repliacation'
+1
+2
+$ docker compose exec clickhouse2 clickhouse-client -q 'SELECT * FROM test_repliacation'
 1
 2
 ```